Religious democracy

-Religious democracy is a form of government where the values of a particular religion affect laws and rules.
-The term applies to all countries in which religion is incorporated into the form of government.
+Religious democracy is a form of democracy where the values of a particular religion or state religion are preferred.
+The term applies to all democratic countries in which religion is incorporated into the form of government.

 Democracies are characterized as secular or religious.
 The definition of democracy is disputed and interpreted differently amongst politicians and scholars.
-It could be argued if only liberal democracy is true democracy, if religion can be incorporated into democracy, or if religion is a necessity for democracy.
 The religiosity of political leaders can also have an effect on the practice of democracy.